-After a careful analysis has been conducted, the CME comes to the conclusion that 7 countries are homogeneous regarding a.) additionality, b.) baseline scenario, c.) emission reductions and d.) legislation.
-Hence, the CME requests that those 7 countries will be approved at the time of PoA Design Certification, i.e. that the PoA will be registered with the countries Costa Rica, Panama, Colombia, Dominican Republic,
+After a careful analysis has been conducted, the CME comes to the conclusion that the 9 countries can be grouped into 4 batches, according to their similarities regarding a.) additionality, b.) baseline scenario, c.) emission reductions and d.) legislation.
+Hence, the CME requests that the 2 countries classified as batch 1 (Costa Rica, Dominican Republic) will be approved at the time of PoA Design Certification, i.e. that the PoA will be registered with the countries Costa Rica and Dominican Republic and a subsequent real case VPA for Dominican Republic can be included under the PoA at a later stage.

-Guatemala, Nicaragua and Honduras forming batch 1 and subsequent real case VPAs for those countries beyond Costa Rica can be included under the PoA at a later stage.
-Paraguay and Belize revealed to be not homogenous with the other 7 countries in regard to the baseline scenario.
-Hence, Paraguay and Belize are considered to be of different batches and will be included under the PoA through a PoA Design Change as soon as a real case VPA is available.
+The other countries revealed to be less homogenous with Costa Rica and the Dominican Republic in regard to the baseline scenario.
+Hence, Panama, Colombia, Guatemala, Honduras, Belize are considered in batch 2, Nicaragua in batch 3 and Paraguay in batch 4.
+Those countries will be included under the PoA through a PoA Design Change as soon as a real case VPA of the respective batch is available.